ignaciomsarmiento/spread_detection_and_dynamics_CoVIDA/README.md

 	- `23_monthly_dynamics_occupation.R` generates Figure "Monthly Dynamics by Occupation"
 	- `24_localidades_maps.R` generates Figure "Average Socio-economic Stratum and Dynamics by Locality" and Figure "Raw Positivity by Locality"
 	- `25_Fig_append_INSDET.R` generates "SARS-CoV-2 Seropositivity and Detection Rate across Colombia"
+	- `26_r0_calc.R` generates Figure "Estimate of the exponential rate of growth in new casesr"